Android-for-Python/Android-for-Python-Users/README.md

 ## The Android package

 P4a provides Android specific utilities in the android package, this is only available on Android.
 It is as they say 'self documenting', which really means there isn't any documentation.
 [Read the code](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes/android/src/android).

+One (!) such utility is:

+### BroadcastReceiver

+A Python class to receive [Android Broadcasts](https://developer.android.com/guide/components/broadcasts).
+There are two examples [WiFi Scanner](https://github.com/Android-for-Python/BroadcastReceiver_examples/WiFi_scanner_example) and [Bluetooth Scanner](https://github.com/Android-for-Python/BroadcastReceiver_examples/Bluetooth_scanner_example).

+To find a file containing a list of all the Android *system* Broadcast actions for a particular installed `android.api`: on a machine where Buildozer has been run, type `find ~/.buildozer -name broadcast_actions.txt`.

 ## Plyer